How to make a log cabin quiltPublished on February 12, 2020 By Merion 3 min read

-First, follow Kate’s instructions to cut the strips and squares you need to build the log cabin pattern, using your rulers and rotary cutter, trimming your thread and pressing each seam as you go along.
+Rotate the fabric and follow Kate’s instructions as you cut strips measuring 2 inches wide and 3 inch squares you need to build the log cabin pattern.
+All this can be done using your rulers and rotary cutter, trimming your thread and pressing each seam as you go along.

 Stitch the front pieces together